AlexanderMarriott/milestone-project-1/readme/README.md

 ## Built With

-This website was built using HTML, CSS and [Bootstrap](https://getbootstrap.com/) componants in [VS Code Editor](https://code.visualstudio.com/).
+This website was built using HTML, CSS and [Bootstrap](https://getbootstrap.com/) components in [VS Code Editor](https://code.visualstudio.com/).

 Logo Creation was done via [Canva](https://www.canva.com/)